concoctions/BlackBlox/docs/source/Intro.md

 Balancing an industry returns a dictionary with the inputs and outputs of every factory and sub-block.
 It is also possible to output the industry data to a set of Excel workbooks, one for each factory (as described above), and one for the industry as a whole, with matricies of overall inputs and outputs by factory and for the industry in total.

 ### Evolving an Industry
-Evolving an industry allows for the specification of a start timestep industry state and an end timestep industry state, using the same format for balancing an industry.
-BlackBlox can then calculate both annual and cumulative inflows and outflows, assuming a linear change between start and industry state.
+Evolving an industry allows for the specification of a start timestep industry state and an end timestep industry state, using the same format for balancing an industry. blackblox can then calculate both annual and cumulative inflows and outflows, assuming a linear change between start and industry state.
 It is possible for one state to have a different set of factories than the other, as long as all the factories were listed in the industry factory list table.

 Evolving an industry outputs the same Excel files as does balancing an industry —one set for each the start and end state—, as well as a file with the cumulative and annual inflows and outflows listed by year, both for the industry as a whole, and for all factories.